stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 sayHi = "Hello Golden Testers"

 ```
-Before moving on with testing,lets review some of hspec-golden [documentation](http://hackage.haskell.org/package/hspec-golden-0.1.0.1/docs/Test-Hspec-Golden.html).
+Before moving on with testing, lets review some of hspec-golden [documentation](http://hackage.haskell.org/package/hspec-golden-0.1.0.1/docs/Test-Hspec-Golden.html).

-Hspec-golden provides us with a defaultGolden function which creates and compares the SUT output and the golden file.
+Hspec-golden provides us with a defaultGolden function which creates and compares the Subject Under Test (SUT) output and the golden file.
 It takes two parameters:

   - the name of the test (Directory where our golden file will be located)
   - the output of our SUT